jmdunne28/offsec/README.md

-Created this repo for POC automation for Offsec (OSCP) Training.
+#### Created this repo for POC automation for Offsec (OSCP) Training.

-1. CVE-2023-6018
+1. CVE-2023-6018 - Path Traversal Exploit